wnuqui/runtime_profiler/README.md

 ## Profiling/Instrumenting

-To start profiling, you can make a test and use `RuntimeProfiler.profile!` method in the test.
+To start profiling, you can make a test that targets a particular endpoint and use `RuntimeProfiler.profile!` method in the test.
 The output of instrumentation will be generated under the `tmp` folder of your application.

 Example of a test code wrap by `RuntimeProfiler.profile!` method:
 ```ruby